 In addition to the application directory and the ASMX file, deploying the project creates a directory structure that is substantially the same as that created by a .NET Web Forms project.
+In fact, PowerBuilder deploys a Web Service target as a Web Forms target, but it creates an additional assembly containing the Web service wrapper class.
+The file name for this assembly is generated by appending the characters "ws" to the file name of the main application assembly.
+It is generated with the main assembly in the application's bin directory.

 For more information on the directory structure, see "Directory structure on the server" on page 9.